Katie Rain Hill: Censorship

 In December 2021, San Antonio’s North East Independent School District began removing 414 books from school libraries to ensure the books “'do not contain obscene or vulgar material,' based on district standards."
 The action followed State Rep. Matt Krause (R-Fort Worth)'s October 2021 letter to schools that included a list of over 800 books he thought “might make students feel discomfort, guilt, anguish, or any other form of psychological distress because of their race or sex.”
 Many of the books on the list, including Rethinking Normal, discuss topics such as racism, sex, and gender identity, and the majority of authors on the list are women, people of color, and/or LGBT.
-After librarian review, 110 books were permanently removed or replaced, many of which discuss LGBT topics, though Rethinking Normal was returned to shelves.
+After librarian review, 110 books were permanently removed or replaced, many of which discuss LGBTQ topics, though Rethinking Normal was returned to shelves.

 In August 2022, Rethinking Normal was listed among 52 books banned by the Alpine School District following the implementation of Utah law H.B.
 374, “Sensitive Materials In Schools."
 Forty-two percent of removed books “feature LBGTQ+ characters and or themes.”
 Many of the books were removed because they were considered to contain pornographic material according to the new law, which defines porn using the following criteria: